raimonvibe/ecommerce-microservices-java/README.md

+## 📦 Based On

+This project is based on and contains code from [RainbowForest/e-commerce-microservices](https://github.com/RainbowForest/e-commerce-microservices).
+Credit for the original architecture and source files goes to [@RainbowForest](https://github.com/RainbowForest).

+> This fork includes custom modifications, extensions, and environment-specific adjustments made by [@raimonvibe](https://github.com/raimonvibe).

 # REST Microservices architecture for E-commerce

 > Implementation of a REST Microservices in an E-Commerce with Spring boot, Cloud and multiple modules.